Solipsism

-Solipsism (/ˈsɒlᵻpsɪzəm/ SOLL-ip-siz-əm; from Latin solus 'alone' and ipse 'self') is the philosophical idea that only one's mind is sure to exist.
-As an epistemological position, solipsism holds that knowledge of anything outside one's own mind is unsure; the external world and other minds cannot be known and might not exist outside the mind.
+Solipsism (/ˈsɒlᵻpsɪzəm/ SOLL-ip-siz-əm; from Latin 'alone' and 'self') is the philosophical position that only one's own mind is certain to exist.
+It holds that knowledge of anything outside one's own mind, including the external world and other minds, is uncertain and cannot be conclusively known.

 Varieties

 There are varying degrees of solipsism that parallel the varying degrees of skepticism:

 Metaphysical

 Metaphysical solipsism is a variety of solipsism based on a philosophy of subjective idealism.
 Metaphysical solipsists maintain that the self is the only existing reality and that all other realities, including the external world and other persons, are representations of that self, having no independent existence.
 There are several versions of metaphysical solipsism, such as Caspar Hare's egocentric presentism (or perspectival realism), in which other people are conscious, but their experiences are simply not present.

 Epistemological

 Epistemological solipsism is the variety of idealism according to which only the directly accessible mental contents of the solipsistic philosopher can be known.
 The existence of an external world is regarded as an unresolvable question rather than actually false.
 Further, one cannot also be certain as to what extent the external world exists independently of one's mind.
 For instance, it may be that a God-like being controls the sensations received by the mind, making it appear as if there is an external world when most of it (excluding the God-like being and oneself) is false.
 However, the point remains that epistemological solipsists consider this an "unresolvable" question.